Professor

 In order to analyze and predict future air quality to alert and correct building management systems to ensure comfort and satisfactory sanitary conditions, this challenge aims at solving issue ii), i.e. at designing models which takes into account the uncertainty in the exogenous data describing external weather conditions and the occupation of the building.
 This will allow to provide confidence intervals on the air quality predictions, here on the humidity of the air inside the building.

-The file is decomposed into a training dataset and a test dataset and each dataset contains input and output variables.
 Each sample in the training and test sets corresponds to one week of hourly observations, each column corresponds to a sensor value at a given hour during the week.
-The input file contains different weeks and the test file contains different weeks.
-In this input file are gathered building management system values (such as the air handling unit) and several forecasts for the outside temperatures and relative humidity for one week.
-One input is described as follows.
+The input file contains 40 different weeks and the test file contains 12 different weeks.

 The output file contains the times series to be predicted hourly from the input.
 These corresponds to the predictions on the air quality inside the building and on the outside temperatures and relative humidity obtained from the input.
 The output file is defined as follows.
-For each Id of the input dataset, the same Id of the output data set contains the following quantities considered as a part of the air quality index (AQI).
+For each Id of the input dataset, the same Id of the output data set contains the following quantities yi considered as a part of the air quality index (AQI).

 The benchmark was obtained using a LSTM network with dropout using Torch with loss torch.nn.MSELoss() and Adam optimizer with learning rate lr=1e-1 and